-Heal is currently available to UMP members (except UMP Plus) in the greater Seattle, Washington, area only.
+Heal is currently available to UMP members (except UMP Plus) in the greater Seattle and Spokane Washington, areas only.

-Members can make appointments on the Heal website seven days a week, 365 days a year, from 8 a.m. to 8 p.m.
+Appointments include on-demand and scheduled primary, preventive, pediatric, and urgent care with quality doctors.
+Members can make appointments on the Heal Seattle and Spokane websites seven days a week, from 8 a.m. to 8 p.m.

+UMP has partnered with Quartet to make it easier for you to get the behavioral health care you need.
 Quartet is a program that works alongside your primary care provider to find a specialist to fit your needs.
-Quartet’s care navigation team matches members to in-person and telemedicine behavioral health providers who are in the plan’s network, have availability, and offer an array of behavioral health services, including mental health counseling, substance use disorder, and psychiatry services.
+Quartet’s navigation team matches members to in-person and telemedicine behavioral health providers who are in the plan’s network, has availability, and offers an array of services, including mental health counseling, substance use disorder, and psychiatry services.

-There is no cost to participate in the program.
-If you see a network provider, your copay, coinsurance, or deductible may apply.
+There is no cost to participate in the program; you will pay the standard rate for behavioral health services.
+To learn more, read your plan’s 2022 certificate of coverage.
 Get started by visiting Quartet’s website or by calling Quartet’s Care Navigation Team at (206) 401-0050.

-Note: Quartet is only available to UMP members who reside and are seeking care in Washington state.
+Note: Quartet’s services are only available to UMP members ages 18 and older who reside and are seeking care in Washington state.

 If you are a UMP Plus member, you may see a provider in the state of Washington who is contracted with Regence but does not participate in the UMP Plus core or support networks for services such as Applied Behavior Analysis (ABA) Therapy, family planning services, and transgender health services.